-I am currently reading the book Just Open the door (affiliate link) by Jen Schmidt.
+After reading the book Just Open the door (affiliate link) by Jen Schmidt, I want to challenge you to change your thinking on having people over.
 This book talks about hospitality and opening your door to friends and family.
 Jen shares many examples of how inviting friends over has changed her life.

 But gathering around the table is something that doesn’t seem to happen much anymore.
 Opening our door to others seems to have become a lost art.
 In this digital age, we often miss out on connecting with the people around us.
 A text or social media post is just not the same as an in-person conversation with a friend.
 Here are some ways reconnect with others and discover the joy of sharing a meal together, all while maintaining your sanity.

 The one thing about Just Open the door that really blew me away was how Jen defines hospitality.
 She is quick to point out that hospitality is NOT entertaining.
 She describes hospitality as focusing on the guests and making them feel welcome, no matter the shape of your home.
 Entertaining, on the other hand, puts the focus on you as the hostess and is about showing off your home.

 My husband’s grandmother, Nanny, was the queen of demonstrating hospitality to others.
 She always opened her door to anyone, and there was always food.
 Lots of food.
 She celebrated everyone’s birthday by cooking a meal in her small home.

 They lived in a mill house that was barely 1200 square feet.
 Nanny regularly had upwards of 12 people in her home for a meal.
 We squeezed around the table, around the bar, and she and Pawpaw ate on bar stools on the washer and dryer!
 That is true hospitality no matter your situation.